 - To go to school council meetings and take part in discussions.

 - To let your class know what was talked about at the meetings.

 - To take the ideas and views of your classmates to the Council.

 - To be involved in activities that the School Council runs.

 If you want to know more about the school council, or are interested in becoming a school council member, take a look at our School Council Booklet or you can visit the School Council Noticeboard.

-The School Council Noticeboard displays the next Agenda (list of what is going to be talked about at the next meeting) and the Minutes (written notes that tell you what happened at the last meeting), as well as School Council activities.
+Classes have a School Council book that contains the next Agenda (list of what is going to be talked about at the next meeting) and the Minutes (written notes that tell you what happened at the last meeting), as well as School Council activities.